-Entry Requirement S4 → S5 National 4 Media pass OR Pupils may crash by negotiation with subject teacher and Curriculum Leader if success in N5 English at A or B has been achieved in S4 Entry Requirement S5 → S6 National 4 Media pass OR Pupils may crash by negotiation with subject teacher and Curriculum Leader if success in N5 English at A or B has been achieved
+Entry Requirement S4 → S5 National 4 Media pass with National 5 English OR Pupils may crash by negotiation with subject teacher and Curriculum Leader if success in at A or B has been achieved in S4 Entry Requirement S5 → S6 National 4 Media pass with National 5 English OR Pupils may crash by negotiation with subject teacher and Curriculum Leader if success in N5 English at A or B has been achieved

 Progression Route Higher Media and Film and Television degree courses in Higher Education.
-Media production courses in Further/Higher Education Careers: Creative industries; PR; journalism; advertising etc.
+Media production courses in Further/Higher Education Careers: Creative industries; PR; journalism; advertising etc. ------------------- --